krlsedu/flask-swagger-generator/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Based on
-This application is based on the flask-swagger-generator project by [Coding Kitties]
+This application is based on the [flask-swagger-generator](https://github.com/coding-kitties/flask-swagger-generator) project by [Coding Kitties](https://github.com/coding-kitties).